 Trust Issues The most famous psychology study of all time was a sham.
 Why can’t we escape the Stanford Prison Experiment?
 It was late in the evening of August 16th, 1971, and twenty-two-year-old Dougl

 Rorschach tests are another old mainstay of psychological science that don’t actually reveal much about a person.
-Adapted from Lambert /Getty Creative Images The Stanford Prison Experiment, one of the
+Adapted from Lambert /Getty Creative Images Brian Resnick is Vox’s science and health

 On the morning of August 17, 1971, nine young men in the Palo Alto area received visits from local police officers.
 While their neighbors looked on, the men were arrested for violating Penal Codes 211